dphaas2004/RPi.GPIO.SimpleWebAPI/README.md

 ## Javascript API

 ## Python Stuff
+There are two main Python libraries for controlling the Raspberry Pi that im familiar with.
+RPi.GPIO and GPIOZERO.
+I have chosen to use the former of these two specifically due to GPIOZERO's automated cleanup at the end of the script.

 ## Other things
 I Really like pinout.xyz's graphic of the raspberry pi.
 I think it makes it very easy to explain the GPIO layout and the pin locations.
 For this reason I have provided a Server.sh script to initiate a Simple Python web server and an index.html page that renders this graphic and overlays the API. to run the web server just run `bash Server.sh` or `./Server.sh` the webpage is available on prort 8000.
 To access open a web browser and enter the IP adderss of the device with :8000 appended to it

+#This Repo is a work in progress and may not function as expected